HappyHorse 1.0 Coming SoonLearn More

 Google's current Veo 3.1 materials make two things unusually clear:

-• pricing is separated between video generation and video + audio
+• workflow planning is separated between video generation and video + audio

 • the platform supports scene extension to continue a prior clip

-That matters because teams can plan around audio as a first-class cost and workflow variable instead of treating it as an add-on.
+That matters because teams can plan around audio as a first-class workflow variable instead of treating it as an add-on.

 On the current documentation reviewed for this article, Veo 3.1 is also associated with: